SuperHouse/esp-open-rtos/extras/onewire/README.md

 This is a port of bit banging one wire driver based on nodemcu implementaion.

+Seams that they port it from  https://www.pjrc.com/teensy/td_libs_OneWire.html

-For all aspect regarding license, please check in their code.
+For all aspect regarding license, please check LICENSE file and coresponding projects.